2.2.17. Video Inputs

-Outgoing video feed types provided by the SDK (MediaServerOutgoingVideoFeed, PeerLocalVideoFeed) accept video input from a variety of sources:
+Outgoing video feed types provided by the SDK (MediaServerOutgoingVideoFeed, PeerLocalVideoFeed) accept video input from a variety of sources, such as:

 providing the ability to capture and transmit video from, respectively: